 At this stage we’re trying to extract flavor from all the aromatics, and essentially just cook it long enough so the connective tissue in the beef softens.
 I love the fattier cuts, with more connective tissue and tendon which gets mouth-meltingly soft if you cook it long enough.

 For herbs we have both cilantro and Thai basil (on the side), which I loveee.
-Feel free to leave either of them out if it’s not your thing.
+Feel free to leave either of them out if it’s not your thing, but I like to go extra basil with this!

-Cilantro can be placed in the bowl and wilt, but for basil I like to add it just before serving so it stays green and has a sharper hit.
+Cilantro can be placed in the bowl and wilt, but for basil I like to add it just before serving so it stays green and has a fresher hit.

 Since it can take a while to boil and soften the meat, this is a great dish to make in large batches to share, and to eat over the course of a week!